ISUgenomics/data_wrangling/merge_data/README.md

 * **[5] example usage of grabbing selected columns only while merging inputs:**

 You might have noticed that some columns are redundant between example inputs (*e.g., weight or color*).
 You can choose whether to keep all repetitions or only selected ones from a given file.
 You can also drop other columns that are not interesting for your further analysis.
-All operations to keep only selected columns are done with the `-k` option.
+All operations to keep only select columns uses with the `-k` option.
 The syntax of its arguments is very similar to the `-c` option, where you specified matching columns.
-In this case, you can select multiple columns from a single inupt.
-The list of columns to keep from a given input is separated by a comma, and the lists for subsequent inputs are separated by a colon.
+In this case, you can select multiple columns from a single input.
+The columns to keep from a given input are separated by a comma, while the lists for subsequent inputs are separated by a colon.
 The order must correspond to the order of inputs.
 An empty value corresponding to a given input means that all columns will be kept.

-Let's use the `input_list` from the example 4.
+Let's use the `input_list` from example 4.

-**A.** select single column (of the same index) from every input:
+**A.** keep a single column (of the same index) from every input:
 ```
 python3 merge_data.py -i input_list -c 0,0,1 -k 2
 ```